About Our Campus

 With respect to student residential life, Brevard's two divisions, High School and College, operate under different policies and procedures.
 High school and college students live on different parts of the campus.
 Campus life policies for college students are liberal, analogous to those found on many college campuses.

 Students, staff, faculty, faculty families, and many of Brevard's guest artists reside within the 180-acre Music Center campus.
-Students live in simple yet comfortable residences.
+Students live in simple yet comfortable residences, cabin-style dorms.
 All residences are air-conditioned with either central air or window units.

 A Dean of Students, four Assistant Deans, and a team of Resident Assistants (RAs) comprise the student life staff.
 Each member of the staff brings experience in campus residential life.
 Most are musicians as well, and each is subject to a background check before they commence work at the Brevard Music Center.